glenford/vBaD/README.md

 Currently vBaD provides:

-+ builds embedded into a single jar,
++ builds embedded into a single executeable war
 + basic dashboard with a rotating iframe with some information areas
   - iframe times how long it takes to load and reports that in